Deleu (footballer, born 1984)

-Luiz Carlos Santos or simply Deleu (born March 1, 1984 in Penedo) is a Brazilian footballer, who currently plays for Jaguar Gdańsk in the Polish IV liga.
-In March 2017, Deleu was granted Polish citizenship.
+Luiz Carlos Santos or simply Deleu (born 1 March 1984) is a Brazilian footballer who plays as a defender for regional league club Tylko Lechia Gdańsk.
+He also works as a youth coach for Gedania Gdańsk.

 Career

 In July 2010, he signed a two-year contract with the Polish Ekstraklasa side Lechia Gdańsk.
 He played there for four seasons, until the end of the 2013–14 season.
-On August 5, 2014, he signed a two-year contract with Cracovia.
-On January 9, 2018, he terminated the contract with Cracovia.
-On February 17, 2018, he signed a six-month contract with Miedź Legnica, where he played only one league match.
+On 5 August 2014, he signed a two-year contract with Cracovia.
+On 9 January 2018, he terminated the contract with Cracovia.
+On 17 February 2018, he signed a six-month contract with Miedź Legnica, where he played only one league match.

 In the following years, he represented the colors of Chojniczanka Chojnice and Bytovia Bytów.
 In January 2021, he terminated the contract with Bytovia and became a Jaguar Gdańsk player.
 At the same time, he started working as a junior coach at the club's academy.